 There’s more to starting a home-based business than cleaning out a spot for your desk.
-Before meeting with a client or making a sale, you’ll need to fulfill all federal, state, and local licensing and registration requirements.
-Registering with the Secretary of State may be among the first steps you take, though it isn’t necessary for some types of businesses in some states.
+Before meeting with a client or making a sale, you’ll have to fulfill all federal, state, and local licensing and registration requirements.
+Registering with the secretary of state may be among the first steps you take, though it isn’t necessary for some types of businesses in some states.

-Registering your business with the Secretary of State generally ensures no one else in your state will operate a business under the same name.
+Registering your business with the secretary of state’s office generally ensures no one else in your state will operate a business under the same name.
 In most states, it’s impossible to open a business under a name that’s already been registered.

-Limited liability companies and limited liability partnerships generally need to register with the Secretary of State whether operating under a founder’s legal name or otherwise.
+Limited liability companies (LLC) and limited liability partnerships generally need to register with the secretary of state whether operating under a founder’s legal name or otherwise.
 They, too, can operate as a dba and may choose to do so under certain circumstances (e.g., when opening a new branch or product line).

-How to register with the Secretary of State
+How to register your business with the secretary of state

-If you determine you do need to register your home-based business with the Secretary of State, you’ll need to provide the following information:
+If you determine you do need to register your home-based business with the secretary of state, you’ll likely have to provide the following information: